DeanCording/owonb35/README.md

 Output format defaults to space seperated values but can also be output in Comma Seperated Values (CSV) or JSON formats.
 By default, the measurement unit is output but this can be disabled for feeding applications that can only handle numeric data.

 By default, measurements are output in the same scale and resolution as displayed by the multimeter.
 When using autoranging, this can result in the measurement scale and resolution changing when the multimeter changes ranges.
 To avoid this, you can optionally lock the measurement scale.
 However, as the multimeter autoranges, it will change the resolution of the measurement value.

+### Interactive Mode
+Specifying the `-i` option allows you to interactively control the multimeter remotely from the client.
+Using these controls, you can change the measurement range, switch between some functions, display min/max/relative/hold values, and turn the backligh on.
+The interactive controls correspond to the multimeter front panel buttons.

+### Offline Recording
+The client can be used to initiate offline recording using the `-R` option.
+With this command, specify the measurement interval in seconds per measurement, and the number of measurements to record.
+The multimeter has the capacity to store up to 10,000 measurements.

+Offline recorded measurements are downloaded using the `-r` option.
+Recorded measurements are replayed and output in the same way as realtime measurements.
+Timestamp, format and scale options can be used to control the measurement output.

 ## Interfacing